|Healthy Diet Plans >> Health Issues and Diet >> Tuberculosis >> Diet|

 Diet for Tuberculosis:

 Tuberculosis is no longer considered incurable if it is tackled in the early stages.
 An all round scheme of dietetic and vitality-building programme along natural lines is the only method to overcome the disease.
 As a first step, the patient should be put on an exclusive fresh fruit diet for three or four days.
 He should have three meals a day of fresh, juicy fruits, such as apples, grapes, pears, peaches, oranges, pineapples, melons or any other juicy fruit in season.
 For drinks, unsweetened lemon water or plain water either hot or cold may be taken.
-If losing much weight on the all-fruit diet, those who are already underweight may add a glass of milk to each fruit meal.

 After the all-fruit diet, the patient should adopt a fruit and milk diet.
 For this diet, the meals are exactly the same as the all-fruit diet, but with milk added to each fruit meal.
 The patient may begin with two pints of milk the first day and increase by half a pint daily up to four or five pints.
 The milk should be fresh and unboiled, but may be slightly warmed, if desired.
 It should be sipped very slowly.
 The fruit and milk diet should be continued for four to six weeks.
 Thereafter, the following diet may be adopted.